-e design of the proposed site is compliant with the general design requirements as outlined in the CRINS-INRC Reference Protocol as amended. ou the design of the proposed site demonstrates some deviation(s) from the general design requirements as autlined in the CRINS-SINRC Reference Protocol.
-However, the deviation(s) are deemed reasonable based in the specifics of the proposal and under the circumstances. ou le design of the proposed site demonstrates some deviation(s) from the general design requirements as utlined in the CRINS-SINRC Reference Protocol.
-The Proponent has been asked to bring their proposal into compliance. as le design of the proposed site demonstrates substantive deviation(s) from the general design requirements is outlined in the CRINS-SINRC Reference Protocol.
-These deviations are not deemed reasonable by the and Use Authority, and concurrence shall be withheld on that basis pending re-design by the Proponent.
+the design of the proposed site is compliant with the general design requirements as outlined in the CRINS-SINRC Reference Protocol as amended.

+the design of the proposed site demonstrates some deviation(s) from the general design requirements as outlined in the CRINS-SINRC Reference Protocol.
+However, the deviation(s) are deemed reasonable based on the specifics of the proposal and under the circumstances.

+the design of the proposed site demonstrates some deviation(s) from the general design requirements as outlined in the CRINS-SINRC Reference Protocol.
+The Proponent has been asked to bring their proposal into compliance.

+the design of the proposed site demonstrates substantive deviation(s) from the general design requirements as outlined in the CRINS-SINRC Reference Protocol.
+These deviations are not deemed reasonable by the Land Use Authority, and concurrence shall be withheld on that basis pending re-design by the Proponent.